Are you a Freerunner? Are you going to Santorini? SAY NO MORE!

 You can drive your Quad straight down the streets past a variety of shops.
 We parked it in a lot at the village's entrance.
 Walking down the main-road we felt this village was a lot quieter than other parts of the island, while still offering some gorgeous spots.

 In a rush, we didn’t have enough time for a session, took some photos and moved on.
 Can’t wait to come back and see more.

 While the above towns are inhabited by locals, Fira consists mostly of hotels and guest-houses, bars, merchandise, and restaurants sprawling along the cliffs.
 Among them lays the original Art of Motion course.

 Freerunning spots are plenty, but we have to remind ourselves that we’ll get into trouble if we leave a footprint on the wrong wall or land a frontflip in some expensive hotel.

 Of course, we can’t resist and dart in and out of places sneaking a quick jump here and there and pretending that the floor is lava as we walk along.

 To find the original Art of Motion course ask for “Danas Villas” Hotel.

-Far from the scenic view, but right by the main-road is a the plaza spot.
+Far from the scenic view, but right by the main road is the plaza spot.
 A lot of

-This spot is a off from the scenic side and right by the main-road.
-It's getting a special mention, because it's popular among visitiors.
+This spot is an off from the scenic side and right by the main road.
+It's getting a special mention because it's popular among visitors.
 Great for extended sessions you are likely to encounter other Freerunners.